fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 This resource allows you to manage connector Standard Config settings.
 Choose schema change handling policy and enable/disable schemas, table and columns.

 The resource is in ALPHA state.
-Schema and behavior may be changed further.
+Resource schema and behavior may be changed further.

 ## Usage guide

 Once you have defined `schema_change_handling` you should keep in ming that all schema settings will be aligned to chosen policy if not defined in config.
 In `schema` you define only **exclusions** that differs from chosen policy.
+Default value for `enabled` attribute is `true` so it can be omited in most cases.

 Allowed `schema_change_handling` policies:
 - ALLOW_ALL - all schemas, tables and columns are ENABLED by default, config contains only DISABLED items
 - BLOCK_ALL - all schemas, tables and columns are DISABLED by default, config contains only ENABLED items
 - ALLOW_COLUMNS - all schemas and tables are DISABLED by default, but all columns are ENABLED, config contains ENABLED schemas and tables, and disabled columns

 Policy settings and config can't affect core tables and columns, there is no ability manage these elements.
+There will be no errors, provider will just ignore them.

-## Example Usage
+## Usage examples

 ### ALLOW_ALL example